Gulf ministers visit China amid energy fears

 The visit follows a flurry of diplomatic activity by China’s foreign minister Wang Yi, including a tour of Africa as well as visits to the Maldives and Sri Lanka.

-The foreign ministry did not provide further details on the Gulf ministers' visit, the first group trip of its kind, but they are expected to discuss strengthening energy ties with Beijing.
+“Facing vast development prospects, (China) believes this visit... will further deepen China-GCC relation and promote the achievement of better results from China-GCC dialogue and cooperation in various fields,” foreign ministry spokesman Wang Wenbin said at a routine briefing Monday.

-China has sought in recent years to bolster its ties with the Gulf states, with President Xi Jinping in 2014 aiming to more than double trade with the region by 2023.
+“We are willing to work hard together with all sides from the GCC, pursue common development, and advance bilateral relations to a new stage.”

-State-owned newspaper Global Times said the visit may also "make breakthroughs" in talks over a China-GCC free-trade agreement.
+He did not provide further details on discussions during the Gulf ministers’ visit, which is the first group trip of its kind.
+But they are expected to speak about strengthening energy ties with Beijing.

 Comments